 With these fun Lego facts, your kids can gain some amazing trivia knowledge to share with their friends.

-Whether you’re searching for interesting historical tidbits or useful trivia questions and answers, you’ll find all the best brick knowledge on this list!
+Whether you’re searching for interesting historical tidbits, useful trivia questions and answers, or you just need some fun LEGO activities for kids to do at a party, you’ll find all the best brick knowledge on this list!

 Fun Lego Facts for Kids

 Knowing interesting facts about their favorite toys is a great way to get your kids engaged as the play.

 And since LEGO is such a popular item, there is tons of great information your kids can learn about this amazing toy.

 The next time your kid starts asking questions about their favorite building blocks, spout out some of these fun facts about LEGOs.